 ((_member)(Serialize)(Replicate)) //Serialize and Replicate being types you have declared

-You then need some compile time functionality to walk this and generate something useful out of it.
+Some compile time functionality to walk this and generate something useful out of it is then needed.

-Dealing with inherited base types is not difficult, you just need to add a type list which lists any base types, and then have your evaluation functions walk the full hierarchy.
+Dealing with inherited base types is not difficult, add a type list which lists any base types, and then have your evaluation functions walk the full hierarchy.

 Here is a link to the code if you are interested: reflection